Question: How can I make hair washing less of a struggle?

 Answer: Ask your child (if possible) using pictures, videos on You Tube, text etc. what they don’t like about hair washing.

 Based on my research and speaking with several people on the spectrum this is what I have found:

-- For some it is the loudness of having the head under the water.
-For that I suggest ear plugs or don’t put their head under water.
+1. For some, it is the loudness of having the head under the water.
+For that, I suggest earplugs or don’t put their head underwater.

-- Many can’t stand the feel of showers because the water pressure is so hard it is painful when the water droplets hit their skin.
-For this I suggest using a special shower head that can control the strength of the water pressure and even the height of the shower head like Rinse Ace Shower Head for Children or do a search for a low flow showerhead.
+2. Many can’t stand the feel of showers because the water pressure is so hard it is painful when the water droplets hit their skin.
+For this, I suggest using a special shower head that can control the strength of the water pressure and even the height of the showerhead like Rinse Ace Shower Head for Children, or do a search for a low flow showerhead.

-- Is it visually over-stimulating?
+4. Is it visually over-stimulating?
 Are they afraid of water going in their eyes?
-Consider using a dry wash cloth over their eyes.
+Consider using a dry washcloth over their eyes.
 Go slowly so water doesn’t splash their face.
 Consider buying a visor, or shampoo rinse cup with rubber lip to help keep water from their face if they are able to tip their head up slightly.

-- Is lying back in the water scary?
+6. Is lying back in the water scary?
 Some children find lying down very scary especially when they difficulty with the proprioceptive sense and knowing where their body is in relation to other things.
-Just imagine falling backwards into water without being able to control where your body is in relation to the bottom of the tub; it can be quite scary especially if it is a small child that can go be completely submerged in the water upon lying down.
+Just imagine falling backward into the water without being able to control where your body is in relation to the bottom of the tub; it can be quite scary especially if it is a small child that can go be completely submerged in the water upon lying down.
 So make sure the water isn’t too deep.
-I have found that if my children can lie themselves down and there is just enough water to lay flat without the threat of water going up their nose or in their mouth – then they are more calm.
+I have found that if my children can lie themselves down and there is just enough water to lay flat without the threat of water going up against their nose or in their mouth – then they are calmer.